OmriFialkov/flask-catexer-app-actions/README.md

 ## Monitoring and Logging: Prometheus, Grafana & Loki

-To ensure application performance monitoring and effective debugging, Those tools are integrated: Prometheus for metrics collection, Grafana for visualization, and Loki for log aggregation.
+To ensure application performance monitoring and effective debugging & observability, Those tools are integrated: Prometheus for metrics collection, Grafana for visualization, and Loki for log aggregation.

 ### Prometheus
 A pull-based monitor tool.
 Prometheus collects metrics from the Flask application and provides insights into request durations, error rates, and system performance.
 In this project, the application exposes an endpoint (/metrics) for Prometheus to scrape data.